Keyboard shortcuts

 “One eats so that one doesn't hunger.”

-The conditional preposition xo specifies a condition or dependency required in order for the modified expression to apply.
+The conditional preposition specifies a condition or dependency required in order for the modified expression to apply.
 It most closely translates to depending on.

 ᴄᴏɴᴅthepersonᴄᴍssʙᴊIam on time